Blockchain-Technology-Lab/Rewards-Sharing-Simulation-Engine/docs/index.md

 For details on how to install the engine and run simulations, see the [Setup](setup.md) page; for a complete guide on how to customize the simulation, see the [Configuration](configuration.md) page; for a description of the different output files that a simulation produces, see the [Output](output.md) page, and for examples to get started with and draw inspiration from, see the [Examples](examples.md) page.

+If you have questions about the project that are not covered in the documentation or any other remark you would like to share with us and the wider community, please visit our dedicated [Discussions](https://github.com/Blockchain-Technology-Lab/Cardano-Pooling-Simulator/discussions) section on Github and start a new thread or participate in an existing discussion if it is relevant to your concern.

-## Contributions
+## Contributing
-This is an open source project licensed  under the terms of the Apache 2.0 [license](LICENSE).
+This is an open source project licensed  under the terms and conditions of the Apache 2.0 [license](LICENSE).
 Everyone is welcome to contribute to it by proposing or implementing their ideas.
 Example contributions include, but are not limited to, adding a new feature to the simulation engine (e.g. integration of exchange rates), improving the performance of the simulations, or creating a user-friendly interface for configuring and running simulations.
+Note that all contributions to the project will be covered by the above-mentioned license.